New York State Law

 license issued pursuant to sections fifty-three, seventy-six,

-section fifty-three of this chapter shall not exceed the sum of ten
+to section fifty-three of this chapter shall not exceed the sum of ten

 thousand dollars where that licensee violates provisions of this chapter